-Mastering Design for Wearable Devices
+Mastering Design for Your Wearable Devices

 Wearable technology devices have become an integrated part of everyday life.
 From smart watches to health monitors, devices worn on the body can gather important biometric data for further use and analysis.